awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + [PostgreSQL version 11\.2 on Amazon RDS](#PostgreSQL.Concepts.General.version112)
 + [PostgreSQL version 11\.1 on Amazon RDS](#PostgreSQL.Concepts.General.version111)
 + [PostgreSQL version 11 on Amazon RDS in the database preview environment](#PostgreSQL.Concepts.General.version110)

+##### PostgreSQL version 11\.10 on Amazon RDS<a name="PostgreSQL.Concepts.General.version1110"></a>

+PostgreSQL version 11\.10 is now available on Amazon RDS\.
+PostgreSQL version 11\.10 contains several improvements that were announced for PostgreSQL release [11\.10](https://www.postgresql.org/docs/11/release-11-10.html)\.

+For information on all extensions, see [PostgreSQL version 11\.x extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.11x)\.

 ##### PostgreSQL version 11\.9 on Amazon RDS<a name="PostgreSQL.Concepts.General.version119"></a>